mvxcvi/browserid-rails/README.md

   a minor security risk.
 In production, this should be configured to a fixed value.

-Additionally, there are two sub-structures for configuring the link helpers `login_link` and `logout_link`.
+Additionally, there are two sub-structures `login` and `logout` for configuring the associated paths and default link text.
 They have the following properties:

-* `text` - The default text to give to the generated link.
+* `text` - The default text to give login and logout links.
-* `target` - The target to give the generated link.
-Defaults to a URL fragment (`'#'`).
+* `path` - The target to give links and the path to `POST` authentication requests to.
+Defaults to `"/login"` and `"/logout"` respectively.

 ### Controller Integration